 • Family visit visa to China (Q1-type)

 A family visit visa to China (Q1 type) is issued to those who are family members of Chinese citizens or of foreigners with Chinese permanent residence and intend to go to China for a long-term family reunion, or to those who intend to go to China for the purposes of foster care (intended duration of stay in China exceeding 180 days).
-“Family members” refers to spouses, parents, sons, daughters, spouses of sons or daughters, brothers, sisters, grandparents, grandsons, granddaughters and parents-in-law..
+“Family members” refers to spouses, parents, sons, daughters, spouses of sons or daughters, brothers, sisters, grandparents, grandsons, granddaughters and parents-in-law.

-Required documents for a family visit visa to China
+Application procedure for a family visit visa to China

 • The applicant is required to present the frontal view to the camera with the entire head and face visible.